theticketfairy/tf-checkout-react-sample/README.md

 | defaultMaxQuantity | number          | yes      | 10            | The default maximum quantity of tickets that can be selected. |

 </details>

 &nbsp;

+## Pixel Usage

+The `usePixel` hook is a utility function used to load a pixel script for tracking events on the page.
+It is commonly used in multiple components throughout the application to track various user actions, such as the completion of a checkout or a purchase. <br />

+The purpose of the `usePixel` hook is to enable event tracking and analytics for various user actions within the application.

+Here is the list of pages where the `usePixel` function is automatically used:

+- Billing Info Container
+- Confirmation Container
+- Payment Container
+- Tickets Container

+&nbsp;